 Burger Gatherings

-Picture it, a huge family gathering, a table spread of burgers, sides, toppings and Buns!
 Everyone gets a plate, starts piling lettuce, tomatoes, pickles, squirts of ketchup onto the burger sitting on top of a bun.

-- Juices from those perfectly cooked burgers begin to ooze out of the meat, or portobello mushroom burger
+• Juices from those perfectly cooked burgers begin to ooze out of the meat, or portobello mushroom burger.

-- Throw some cheese on top, close that baby up and head to a seat
+• Throw some cheese on top, close that baby up and head to a seat

-- Get ready for your first yummy bite… the bun gives up!
+• Get ready for your first yummy bite… the bun gives up!

 The heat, the juices, the melted cheese were all to much for that wimpy, ‘after-thought’ bun you picked up from the grocery store.
-Wow, talk about a deflatable moment!

-The Better Homemade Burger Bun
+The Best Homemade Burger Bun

 Picture this instead, that same huge family gathering.

-- Grilled meat, seafood or veggie burgers piled high on top of heated platters
+• Grilled meat, seafood or veggie burgers piled high on top of heated platters.

-- Everyone gets a plate, places one of your Homemade Burger Buns open on the plate
+• Everyone gets a plate, places one of your Homemade Burger Buns open on the plate.

-- Lettuce, tomatoes, pickles, squirts of mustard and horseradish begin to mound on top the burger of their choice
+• Lettuce, tomatoes, pickles, squirts of mustard and horseradish begin to mound on top the burger of their choice.

-- Go ahead, throw some cheese on there too, so it can melt while the burger is still warm
+• Go ahead, throw some cheese on there too, so it can melt while the burger is still warm.

-- The Burger Bun says, “Is that all ya got, gimme some more, I got this”!
+• The Burger Bun says, “Is that all ya got, gimme some more, I got this”!

 That burger sits proud on the plate, the guests take their first bite, “OMGosh, where did you get these buns”?